 Many executive leaders that I have observed do not understand LSS and project management methods, principles and philosophy and tend to work remotely in a non servant leadership type approaches of which can doom any potential transformation and cultural change program before it starts, of which also places extra undue pressures on their line managers and potential future leaders, I have seen many great developing managers leave their long-term positions due to the poor support or direction with assisting to meet the organisations overall performance and customer objectives.

 These organisations also have poor engagement and culture within the company, due to poor company sense of purpose with their existing disconnected strategic and customer vision and do not harness the knowledge and skills of their most powerful assets - "their employees" and access to their "their customers" organisations that are unable to establish "true partnership relationships" they are unable to establish the new "business critical drivers + metric's + strategic and customer vision" to achieve a competitive long-term position.

 Quite often these organisations have old style "hierarchical type" department structures in place that causes silo'd type performance and behaviours from poorly conceived "Top Down only" strategies, vision and disconnected performance management systems being deployed that leads to stagnating engagement scores and only reward "short term - cookie cutting type" individual command and control type executive performance that further incites fear and more resistance against poorly considered cultural and change type performance models, that often has the impact of "killing off the organisations culture" that creates further engagement issues and long term organisation failure.

 "Fear of Change Syndrome"

-The senior executive team sponsors must be prepared to change their behaviours and get their hands dirty and roll up their sleeves in the trenches with their teams to allow mistakes to be made and learnt to reduce the "fear of change" syndrome occurring within all levels of the organisation, this requires respect for everyone and their ideas and actions with the authority to make change and prove ideas that are generated via the transformation deployment rollout.
+The senior executive team sponsors must be prepared to change their behaviours and get their hands dirty and roll up their sleeves in the trenches with their teams to allow mistakes to be made and learnt to reduce the "fear of change" syndrome occurring at all levels of the organisation, this requires respect for everyone and their ideas and actions with the authority to make change and prove ideas that are generated via the transformation deployment rollout.